Skip to content

 • Central figure in the Highwayman pub row (October 2025).
 A supporter confronted Cllr Parsonage, calling him 'a horrible, odious little man' for 'speaking to Andrea like that.'

-• As Campaign Manager, built Reform to 28 seats — only for the group to collapse to 23 within months amid internal infighting.
+• As Campaign Manager, built Reform to 28 seats — only for the group to lose at least 8 of those councillors within twelve months amid internal infighting (see the twelve-month collapse).

 Sources: BBC News, September 2025; NME, September 2025; Cornwall Live, May 2025; Companies House: 13995444, 15937511